Farhana Khera – President & Executive Director

 Alan Iijima – Development Officer

-Alan Kando Iijima is the development officer at Muslim Advocates.
+Alan Kando Iijima serves as a Development Officer at Muslim Advocates.
 Previously, Alan graduated from Public Allies, the Americorps leadership and community development program.
 Through this program, he was placed at the Palo Alto Family YMCA and functioned as their Community Outreach Associate and Marketing Assistant.
 Alan has also worked as a criminal researcher and verifications specialist at an employment screening facility, as an administrative assistant at the William S. Richardson School of Law, and has volunteered with organizations that focus on issues of community empowerment, societal engagement, and the advancement of civic equity and social justice.
 Mr. Iijima graduated from Occidental College in 2011 with a B.A. in Psychology and a minor in Asian American Studies.

 Fatima Ali Azam – Administrative Assistant